RealFascinated/imageify/README.md

 - Run `docker exec -it imageify-server npm run cli user add admin@example.com`
 - You will get a password returned and you can now login to you admin account.
 (Please note that you should change this password)

+## Todo

+- Add more comments to the code
+- Create the home page
+- Create the dashboard (for users)
+- Create the admin panel (to manage the instance)